You want smart political talk without the meltdowns?

 We're going to reveal it later tonight.

-I just to give you a little preview, not the numbers themselves, but I can tell you polls.
+I just give you a little preview, not the numbers themselves, but I can tell you polls, I don't see anything like what these other pollsters were showing.

-So we're very good at finding Donald Trump and his supporters, and we were able to find the people who are proving them.
+So we're very good at finding Donald Trump and his supporters, and we were able to find the people who are approving them.

-Those better numbers, and I think I will tell you this also.
+And I think, I will tell you this also.

-Well, undecided, when they start moving, they move very quickly in another direction.
+Well, undecideds, when they start moving, they move very quickly in another direction.

-I think that Trump's going to see even stronger numbers as we get into the next few weeks, because this this hundred-day nonsense has now passed by.
+I think that Trump's going to see even stronger numbers as we get into the next few weeks because this 100-day nonsense has now passed by.

 And now they have to deal with the realities of what he's getting accomplished.

-It's sort of like, okay, we could see obvious success on his border policies.
+It's sort of like, okay, we can see obvious success on his border policies.

-He's right, and J D are uh is also right in pointing out that we're still living under the Biden Harris economy.
+And JD is also right in pointing out that we're still living under the Biden-Harris economy.

 Now, with that said, the president is making significant changes.